The Federal Funds Rate and Market Tops

 I compared the S&P-500 Adjusted Closing Price since 1954 (monthly) vs the Historical Federal Funds Rate (monthly) from the same point in time.
 The trend appears to show that an interest rate cycle reversal, a rate cut following rate hikes, came before the corresponding market top and not after.
 Looking at the rate on the timeline of recessions confirmed the notion that rate cuts typically precede a recession as well.
 At least the initial cut in the cycle.

 The Fed announced last Wednesday at 2PM that they were indeed cutting interest rates.
 After the typical 30 minute gamma sweep and price whiplash the press conference began.
-I wondered whether or not my

 Cutting interest rates during a strong economy to slow it down and prevent inflation is Economics 101.
 One of the many concepts I learning while getting an MS Finance degree.
 One of the problems with many Economic models is that assumption of the 'rational economic man' or 'homo economicus'.
 If human beings were rational then the phrase "Up on Escalators, Down in Elevators" would not make sense.